pastyman/alib-array/README.md

 var result = alibarray().position(data, { color: 'green' });
 //=> 1 - item at index position 1

+//compareMode can be passed defaults to all - compare mode 'all' matches all props on passed object 'any' any props match from passed object, 'exact' - exact match

+var result = alibarray().position(data, { color: 'green' }, 'exact');
+//=> null - an exact match of { color: 'green' } not found in the array

 var result = alibarray().position(data, { color: 'green', size: 12, details : {shape: 'round', name: 'circle'} });
 //=> null - return null as item is not in the array